cloudfoundry/docs-bosh/content/director-certs.md

 $ bosh --ca-cert <(bosh int certs.yml --path /director_ssl/ca) target 10.244.4.2
 ```

+!!! note
-<p class="note">Note: If your certificates are trusted via system installed CA certificates, there is no need to provide `--ca-cert` option.</p>
+    If your certificates are trusted via system installed CA certificates, there is no need to provide `--ca-cert` option.

 ---
 [Back to Table of Contents](index.md#install)